 Scuba diving, rainforest and stunning beaches, this country certainly seems to have it all!
 Before you grab your passport, be sure to take a look at these 21 interesting facts about Guadeloupe so you can impress the locals with your extensive knowledge!

 Guadeloupe is a small island group in the southern Caribbean Sea.

-Its nearest neighbours are Montserrat, Saint Kitts and Nevis, Anguilla, US Virgin Islands, British Virgin Islands and Puerto Rico to the northwest, Antigua and Barbuda to the north and Martinique, Saint Lucia, Saint Vincent and the Grenadines and Barbados to the south.
+Its nearest neighbors are Montserrat, Saint Kitts and Nevis, Anguilla, US Virgin Islands, British Virgin Islands and Puerto Rico to the northwest, Antigua and Barbuda to the north and Martinique, Saint Lucia, Saint Vincent and the Grenadines and Barbados to the south.

 Whether you’re looking to trek through the jungle or relax on the beach, this beautiful country is sure to provide a heaven-on-earth experience.
 To explore it for yourself, head for the coordinates of 16.2500° N, 61.5833°

 3. It’s a mostly volcanic region.

 All but 1 island is volcanic in origin with Basse-Terre boasting interior mountains, whilst Grande-Terre is the only island formed from limestone.

 Basse-Terre is actually home to an active volcano, La Grande Soufrière, which last erupted in 1976!

 5. It’s around the same size as a Welsh county.

 The total land area of Guadeloupe is 629 square miles (1,628 square kilometers)…that’s roughly the same size as Flintshire, Wales.